serkanalgl/twitterbountybot/README.md

-# Twitter bot for retweet once a day
+# Hi!
+I'm twitter bot.
+I've created for retweet once a day by my master.
+I'm so happy to help you about the crypto bounties.

 ## System requirement